zf49/CodeTest-TechQuestion/README.md

- # php % php -S localhost:8080 to run project
+`php -S localhost:8080` to run the project

- # Technical Question file has been finished
+Technical Question file has been finished